romanzipp/form-mailer/README.md

 # Form Mailer

+> [!NOTE]
+> This project is primarily developed on [Codeberg](https://codeberg.org/romanzipp/form-mailer) and only mirrored to GitHub.
+Please open issues and pull requests there.

 A simple container you can point your **html contact-`<form>`** to that sends a mail to a given recipient.
 That's it.

 ## Quick Start